NETWAYS/jenkins-training/Installation/02_installation_jenkins.md

 * Steps:
  * Find the setup password and enter it
  * Install the suggested plugins
- * Wait for the installation to finish
  * Create an initial user
- * Remember the credentials, all fields need to be filled out

 !SLIDE supplemental exercises